 Regarding the first strand, several studies examine effects of unconventional monetary policies under financial market imperfections and price rigidities.
 Curdia and Woodford (2011) and Gertler and Karadi (2011) show that direct central bank lending to ultimate borrowers can be beneficial when financial intermediation via banks is costly.
 While ad-hoc costs of credit origination by the central bank renders financial intermediation exclusively by the central bank undesirable, costly central bank credit provision can be beneficial to mitigate financial crises.
-Chen et al. (2012) consider segmented financial markets and find that changing the composition of treasury debt as under US Federal Reserve large scale asset purchase programmes during the financial crisis has moderate GDP growth and inflation effects.
+Chen et al. (2012) consider segmented financial markets and find that changing the composition of treasury debt as under US Federal Reserve large scale asset purchase programs during the financial crisis has moderate output and inflation effects.
 Del Negro et al. (2017) examine government purchases of equity in response to an adverse shock to assets' resaleability and show that introducing this policy has prevented a repeat of the Great Depression.
 Correia et al. (2021) compare welfare effects of tax-financed credit subsidies to those of monetary policy instruments in a cash-in-advance model with banking and costly enforcement.
-They show that credit subsidies are superior to central bank interest rate policy, which is constrained by the zero lower bound, as well as to costly credit provision by the public sector modelled as in Gertler and Karadi (2011).
-Our paper further relates to Araújo et al. (2015), who examine asset purchases in an economy with flexible prices and collateral constraints.
+They show that credit subsidies are superior to a central bank interest rate policy, which is constrained by the zero lower bound, as well as to costly credit provision by the public sector modelled as in Gertler and Karadi (2011).
+Araújo et al. (2015) examine asset purchases in an economy with flexible prices and collateral constraints.
 They show that welfare effects are ambiguous, since purchases of assets that serve as collateral can loosen or tighten borrowing constraints.
 In contrast to our paper, they assume that money and bonds are perfect substitutes and that all central bank trades occur at market prices.
-None of these papers considers pecuniary externalities via financial frictions or provides a comparison with macroprudential policies.
+Amador and Bianchi (2024) show that credit easing - modelled as purchases of capital by the government - can be benefical when banks face a run, whereas it can push more banks to default under fundamentally driven crises.
+None of these papers considers pecuniary externalities due to financial frictions or provides a comparison with macroprudential policies.